Article Content

 Project Link

-- From the All Tickets screen, review the list of existing tickets to ensure the issue has not been created by another user on your team.
+- From the All Tickets screen, review the list of existing tickets to ensure the issue/change has not been created by another user on your team.

 All Tickets Screen